hantianjz/github.io/content/posts/feb_2025_notes.md

 Which unsurprisingly it was pretty much perfect as aid tool for working through [rustlings](https://github.com/rust-lang/rustlings) problems, the suggested answer was correct 9/10 times.
 And pair it with the rust-lsp with clippy, I was able to get through the rustlings problems in a weekend.

+This seems to be very close to the Cursor AI, experience.
 Overall very pleased with the setup right now.